-• Applicant References in this manual to "applicant" shall mean the registered owner of the property. • Balcony Open area on first floor • Building Line The line defining the area measured from the boundary of a stand within which no structure other than a fence or garden retaining wall may be erected. • Building or Building Work References in this manual to "building or building work" shall mean any improvement on site whatsoever, whether by alterations or new constructions. • Consulting Architect References in this manual to "consulting architect" shall mean the designated consulting architect or landscaper as appointed by the HOA. • Coverage The total ground area occupied on a stand by roofed or covered structured such as the house, garage, or verandah.
+- Applicant References in this manual to "applicant" shall mean the registered owner of the property. - Balcony Open area on first floor - Building Line The line defining the area measured from the boundary of a stand within which no structure other than a fence or garden retaining wall may be erected. - Building or References in this manual to "building or building work" shall mean any improvement on Building Work site whatsoever, whether by alterations or new constructions. - Consulting References in this manual to "consulting architect" shall mean the designated consulting architect architect or landscaper as appointed by the HOA. - Coverage The total ground area occupied on a stand by roofed or covered structured such as the house, garage, or verandah.
 This is measured at the external limit of the supporting walls, pillars, or cantilevered structure.
-The area under a pergola shall also be included in this calculation if this structure is roofed by a solid material. • СТММ City of Tshwane Metropolitan Metro Council • Estate Manager An employee of the HOA or any other person as nominated by the HOA from time to time. • Home Owner's Association (HOA) References to the "HOA" in this manual shall refer to the Board of Directors or its delegated and constituted Aesthetics Committee as appointed from time to time. • Site Reference in this manual to "site" shall mean the applicants' property. • Village Reference in this manual to "Village" shall mean all properties incorporated into the Waterkloof Village Homeowners Association.
+The area under a pergola shall also be included in this calculation if this structure is roofed by a solid material. - Common Area Parts of Waterkloof Village that all residents have access to.
+These include, but are not exclusive to roads, pedestrian paths, park areas, and other restricted access areas controlled by Waterkloof Village on Country Club and City Council Park areas.
+CTMM - COT City of Tshwane Metropolitan Metro Council - CTMM City of Tshwane Municipal Metro

+- Estate Manager An employee of the HOA or any other person as nominated by the HOA from time to time. - Home Owner's References to the "HOA" in this manual shall refer to the Board of Directors or its Association delegated and constituted Aesthetics Committee as appointed from time to time.
+(HOA) - Site Reference in this manual to "site" shall mean the applicants 'property. - Village Reference in this manual to "Village" shall mean all properties incorporated into the Waterkloof Village Home Oowners Association.